Prior Era: Texas in Reconstruction Era

 1874

-The Red River War: The U.S. Army launches a major campaign to push the Comanche, Kiowa, and Southern Cheyenne onto reservations.
-The decisive Battle of Palo Duro Canyon effectively ends the era of Native American dominance on the Texas plains.
+The Red River War: The U.S. Army launches a massive campaign to push Native Nations like the Comanche and Kiowa onto reservations.
+The decisive Battle of Palo Duro Canyon effectively ends the era of Indigenous dominance on the Texas plains, opening millions of acres for Anglo-Texan ranching.

 1875

 The Constitutional Convention: Delegates meet to replace the Reconstruction-era constitution.
-The goal of the "Grange" (a farmers' organization) is to limit the power of state government, lower taxes, and strictly regulate railroads.
+The "Grange" (a farmers' organization) dominates the meeting, aiming to limit government power and protect Anglo-Texan agricultural interests from the growing influence of railroads.

 1876

 The Constitution of 1876: Texas adopts its current state constitution.
 It severely restricts the governor's power and mandates a balanced budget.
-This same year, Texas A&M University opens as the state's first public institution of higher land-grant learning.
+Meanwhile, Spanish-Texan families in South Texas continue to struggle with a legal system that often favors new Anglo land claimants over old Spanish grants.

 1877